tink-crypto/tink-java/examples/maven/README.md

 This directory contains a simple example Maven project which uses Tink.

-One can build this by running `mvn package`.
+One can build this by running `mvn package` and run all tests with `mvn test`.

 Assuming that we have the `tink-1.18.0.jar` and `protobuf-java-4.32.1.jar` available, we can then run it using: